wenbinli/rl/README.md

 # RL
-Some of my python scripts for reinforcement learning, hoping to provide some insight on the related algorithms
+Some of my python scripts for reinforcement learning, hoping to provide some insights on the related algorithms

 ## Overview
 Most scripts are based on the examples from Barto and Sutton's book (2nd edition) http://webdocs.cs.ualberta.ca/~sutton/book/the-book.html